LarisaLG/Barbershop/README.md

 The Book Now button has a hover effect to provide user feedback:
 ![Book Now button](static/assets/features/booknow-btn.png)

 Users must be logged in to make a booking.
-To book a service, the User must fill in the required fields in the form: name, phone, services, date, time and an optional email field.
+To book a service, the user must fill in the required fields in the form: name, phone, services, date, time and an optional email field.

 #### Book Now page for the logged user

 <img src="static/assets/features/booknow-logged.png" width="670" />

-If the user not authenticated then the user will be shown a message that the user has to sign up or login.
+If the user is not authenticated then the user will be shown a message that the user has to sign up or login.
 ![Book Now page message](static/assets/features/booknow-msg.png)